Zonico6/PSE/pflichtenheft_draft.md

 - Each paper is associated with a deadline after which no more reviews can be submitted and only the author can view the paper anymore
 - The author can delete papers after their review deadline has expired
 - The author is notified when a new review was submitted
+- The assignee is notified when the review request for him is created
 - Neither the number of accounts, nor the number of papers in the system is limited
 - The number of reviews any member can do and request is not limited
 - The number of papers per authors is unlimited

+TODO:
+- Papers can be uploaded
+- blablabla
+- Users can log in
+- Review form

 ##### External Review
-- external papers are distributed equally between the faculty members using a rating algorithm
+- external papers are distributed fairly between the faculty members using a rating algorithm
 - grouping of external papers in conference groups

 ##### Internal Review